The Application Process

 Preliminary Screening Phase

 Once the job posting closes, the Human Resources Representative completes the preliminary competition file screen.
 During this phase, the GNWT confirms the applicant meets the statutory requirements of the position.
-Statutory requirements are specific education, training or certification for the position (e.g.: Registered nurse, Journeyman electrician, Class 1 Driver’s license, 4th Class Stationary Engineer, Professional Engineer, etc).
-If the applicant answers no to any of the preliminary screening questions, their status is changed to reflect this information.
+Statutory requirements are specific education, training or certification for the position (e.g.: Registered nurse, Journeyman electrician, Class 1 Driver’s license, 4th Class Stationary Engineer, Professional Engineer, etc.).
+If the applicant answers no to any of the preliminary screening questions, their application status is changed to reflect this information.

 Resume Screening

-Once the resume screening is complete the Human Resources Representative updates the applicants’ status in the eRecruit system.
+Once resume screening is complete the Human Resources Representative updates the applicants’ application status in the eRecruit system.
 If you would like more information on the current status of your application process, please reference the status update on eRecruit.
 What Do Each of the Statuses Mean helps provide more detailed information for each status code.

 Assessment Phase